Bira/octopus-carnival/_drafts/wir-mm-4e-homunculus.md

 In my post on Helmed Horrors I compared construct creators to real-world programmers.
-Let's stretch the analogy a bit further: if golems and greater helmed horrors are big packages of enterprise software, then homunculi are tiny shell scripts or to-do lists.
+Let's stretch the analogy a bit further: if golems and greater helmed horrors are big packages of enterprise software, then homunculi are shell scripts.

 These minor constructs are built for the exact same purposes as their beefier
 relatives: to act as tireless guardians, servants, and muscle.
 Being low-level,